Loading required package: igraph

 Rnetcarto provides fast network modularity and roles computation by simulated annealing (rgraph C library wrapper for R).

-It exposes one main command named netcarto
+It exposes one main command named netcarto that take a

 graph as an input (formatted as an adjacency matrix or